Staff Compensation Administration Policy

 Timing of Compensation Adjustments

 No commitments regarding the effective date for compensation adjustments shall be made to employees until authorization is received from the appropriate department budget official and GTHR.
 All requests should be submitted and processed in advance of the effective hire date or status change date.
 In all cases, the required adjustment should be effective with the beginning of the next compensation period after written authorization has been received.
 Retroactive compensation adjustments impose significant risk and costs within Georgia Tech and USG.
-Retroactive adjustments in funding sources (which do not impact compensation rates or classifications) are not impacted by this change.
+Retroactive adjustments in funding sources (which do not impact compensation rates or classifications) are not prohibited.

 Additional compensation information can be found at Georgia Tech Human Resources Compensation website, and the Georgia Tech Service Now Human Resources Knowledge Base